DudeSquaredEdud/DudeSquaredEdud.github.io/index.md

 I grew up in rural Louisiana, where the education system is rather in a crisis.
 We are often ranked the 50th in education quality (51st counting D.C.)[${^2}$](#2) After I switched from toiling through public school to learning at a magnet school, I was exposed to how a quality education can change someone's life.

 It made me want to help people like me learn; kids in under-served communities struggling to satisfy their thirst for knowledge and desire to express their creativity.

+## Cool Stuff I've Done

+### 2024

+#### Graduation!
+Set to graduate college on December 20th! :tada:

+#### Presented My Research
+Presented my research on calculating image complexity and using it to train classification networks at AICS'24 at the Thomas J. Watson IBM Research Center in Yorktown Heights.

+#### Aluminotes
+Note: Aluminotes is now an abandoned project.
+To be made open source sometime soon.

+Me and some friends made a website: Aluminotes.net.
+It's an AI note-taking app.

+### 2023

+#### New job
+Became an AI researcher for the ULL DADL Lab

+### 2022

+#### Accepted to ULL
+I got accepted to the University of Louisiana at Lafayette.

+It has great scholarships for me.

+#### Graduation!
+Graduated from LSMSA!

 # Footnotes
 ## 0